hannank/OpenVA_Pipeline/docs/setup.md

         $ pip3 install --upgrade setuptools --user
         $ pip3 install requests pysqlcipher3 --user
         ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+        note: the first command: `pip3 install --upgrade pip --user` will produce a warning message:
+        > You are using pip version 8.1.1, however version 10.0.1 is available.
+        > You should consider upgrading via the 'pip install --upgrade pip' command.
+        However, after running the command `hash -d pip3` the command `pip3 --version` shows that version 10.0.1 is indeed installed.

 1. [DB Browser for SQLite](https://github.com/sqlitebrowser/sqlitebrowser/blob/master/BUILDING.md): this optional tool
 is useful for configuring the SQLite Database and can be installed using the following commands: